paulrobello/par_infini_sweeper/README.md

 ## Shoutout

-I would like to thank [Edward Jazzhands](http://edward-jazzhands.github.io/) for all his help testing and providing feedback / feature requests!
+I would like to thank [Edward Jazzhands](http://edward-jazzhands.github.io/) for all his help testing and feedback / feature requests!

 ## License